Dyed Carnations Science Experiment for Kids!

 Step 1: Add 10 drops of food coloring into a small vase.

 Step 2: Fill with water.
-Add more drops if necessary to achieve a nice dark color.
+Add more drops if necessary to achieve a darker color.

 Step 3: Cut each stem of your carnations on an angle and place inside a vase.

 Step 4: Wait and watch!
 Within a few hours, you’ll begin to see the carnations change color.
-As the flower “drinks” the water, it runs through the stem as well as all of the petals.
+As the flower “drinks” the water, the water will run through the stem as well as all of the petals.

-Have the kids predict which carnation they think will result in the darkest shade.
+Have your child predict which carnation they think will turn the darkest color.
 It may not be the one they think!
 We thought purple would certainly be as dark as the blue, but that wasn’t the case.
-The green and blue flowers came out the most vivid, with the others being more of a pastel shade (still beautiful!).
+The green and blue flowers came out the most vivid, with the others turning a more pastel shade (still beautiful!).

-Not only does is this a fun project to watch, it makes a pretty centerpiece for your table too!
+Not only is this a fun project to watch, it also makes a pretty centerpiece for your table, too!

 If your child enjoyed this experiment, they’ll love our Science Expeditions subscription!